Advertising

 Photo: Karbobala Photos

-Major cities in Iraq are:
+Major cities in Iraq

-Baghdad, the capital of Iraq, is located on the Tigris River.
-The city was for some time the capital of the Abbasid Caliphate, then known as Madinat al-Salam (city of peace).
-It was built between 762–767; the town became a center for Arabic science and trade and was home to the House of Wisdom, a library and public academy.
+The town was laid out in 762 by the Abbasid caliph al-Manṣūr as a purpose-built capital and became a center for Arabic science and trade and was home to the House of Wisdom, a library and public academy.

-Najaf (an-Najaf al-Ashraf) lies on the Euphrates River in southern Iraq.
+Najaf lies on the Euphrates River in southern Iraq.
 The city is considered sacred by Shi'a Muslims; it is home to the shrine of Ali, the fourth Rashidun and the prophet Muhammad's son-in-law.
 Within the metropolitan area of Najaf lies Kufa, a prominent historic city and famous for the Great Mosque of Kufa.
 Kufic, the oldest calligraphic form of the various Arabic scripts, was developed in the town.

-Sulaymaniyah (Slemani) is the capital of a Kurdish governorate of the same name in northeastern Iraq.
+Sulaymaniyah (Slemani), is the capital of a Kurdish governorate of the same name in northeastern Iraq.
 The cultural capital of South Kurdistan is often described as a "cosmopolitan city."
 It is a popular tourist destination surrounded by several mountain ranges.

 Hillah is a city in the center of the nation, located on the on the Al-Ḥillah river, the eastern branch of the Euphrates River.
 The capital of the Babil Governorate is located adjacent to the ancient city of Babylon.